What happens after I send my application?

 Is there a minimum or maximum length of time I can volunteer for?

 We ask all volunteers to make a commitment of at least 6 months, to enable you to make a meaningful contribution to our patients and families.
 If you are a Young Adult Volunteer, on completion of the 6-month YAV programme you are welcome to continue your regular visits or move onto something new.
 Group-Led and Junior volunteering is project-based, but we encourage you to apply for one of our regular volunteering programmes on completion of your volunteering project.

-Can I volunteer more than three hours per week?
+Can I volunteer at more than one location?

 Yes.
-Both sites offer very different volunteering experiences, so if you are interested please let us know so we can help you arrange your uniform and ID badges.
+All sites offer very different volunteering experiences, so if you are interested please let us know so we can help you arrange your uniform and ID badges.

 Who can I ask to provide a reference?

 Young adult volunteers: Either one educational reference or two character references from friends who are over the age of 18 and have known you for more than two years.
 We are unable to accept references from family members.

 Adult volunteers: Two references from any of the following who have known you for at least two years – friends, workplace, education.
 We are unable to accept references from family members.